 IALA Secretariat (Minsu to expand on)

-IALA has a permanent Secretariat based at their headquarters in France where Technical Operations, Administration and Finance work under the direction of the Secretary-General and deputy Secretary-General.
+IALA has a permanent Secretariat based at their headquarters in France, where Technical Operations, Administration and Finance work under the direction of the Secretary-General and Deputy Secretary-General.

 Committees

 Committees are established by the Council to study a range of issues, as determined by the General Assembly, including to prepare draft Recommendations and Guidelines, and draft submissions to other international organisations.
 A Committee may also be asked to provide continuous monitoring of elements of subjects that could influence decisions concerning the provision of Marine Aids to Navigation, including Vessel Traffic Services.